-The Planning Board generally meets every first and third Thursday of each month in the Kyrouz Auditorium in City Hall located at 9 Dale Avenue.
-Meetings begin at 7:00 pm.
+The Planning Board generally meets every first and third Thursday of each month.
+Meetings begin at 5:00 pm.

 You may purchase a $30 Appliance/TV sticker at the Department of Public Works (DPW).
 Our hauler will provide a curbside pickup once a month (the first Thursday of each month); these stickers are available only at the DPW.

 Please contact the call center for Veolia at (800) 499-9070.

 Please call JRM Hauling & Recycling at (800) 323-HAUL(4285), or the Department of Public Works (DPW) at (978) 325-5600.